Excse/pretty_diagnostics/README.md

 # Pretty Diagnostics

-Pretty Diagnostics is a library designed to produce elegant and informative error messages, with labeled references to code segments across multiple files, similar to the error output in Rust.
-It is particularly useful for compilers, interpreters, and any program that needs to provide meaningful error messages based on text files.
-The goal is to make error diagnostics as user-friendly and descriptive as possible, helping users quickly identify and resolve issues in their code.
+Pretty Diagnostics is a small C++ library for rendering elegant, informative diagnostics with labeled spans across one or multiple files similar to the output you get from Rust compilers.
+It is useful for compilers, interpreters, code analyzers, and any tool that needs to point to precise locations in text sources and explain what went wrong.

 ![State](https://img.shields.io/github/actions/workflow/status/Excse/pretty_diagnostics/cmake-single-platform.yml?style=flat&label=Build%2FTest)
 ![Last Commit](https://img.shields.io/github/last-commit/Excse/pretty_diagnostics?style=flat&label=Last%20Commit)